raaakibul/GRE/README.md

-This repository consist all the essential GRE materials.
+This repository consists of all the essential GRE materials.